By Dan Gifford

 "Cultural appropriation can include using other cultures' cultural and religious traditions, fashion, symbols, language, and music ... outside of their original cultural context ..."

-Sports teams in Cleveland, Chicago, Atlanta and Washington, DC and other places been gettin' wupped on for that for years.
+Sports teams in Cleveland, Chicago, Atlanta and Washington, DC and other places been gettin' wupped on about their Indian nicknames for years.
+Why?
+Beats me.
+I'm part Comanche and it don't bother me none.

 Fo' 'xample, in Portland, Oregon, two women were publicly shamed and hounded to the point they were forced to close their burrito stand for a financial loss because, as a local paper and beaucoup activists said, the women committed the unpardonable crime of fixing Mexican food while not being Mexican.
 What's more, they had dared fix Mexican food for the purpose of profit and praise, according to the critics, when only Mexicans owned that right due to their traditions, cultures and ethnicity.